+The American Folklife Center at the Library of Congress continues to bring voices of workers throughout the country to listeners with the second season of our “America Works” podcast.
 Each 10-minute episode of “America Works” introduces listeners to an individual worker whose first-person narrative adds to the wealth of our shared national experience.
-On Thursday, September 3, the first four episodes will become available on Apple Podcasts, Stitcher and at loc.gov/podcasts.
-A new episode will be released weekly and featured on the Library’s social media channels beginning Thursday, September 10.
+The first episode is now available on Apple Podcasts, Stitcher and at loc.gov/podcasts.
+Subsequent episodes will be released each Thursday through June 3, 2021.

 This season of “America Works” reflects the occupational and regional diversity that characterize the entirety of the Occupational Folklife Project’s collection.
 In the season’s first episode, listeners are introduced to Sarah Fortin, a fish net maker in New Bedford, Massachusetts, one of the country’s most important fishing ports.
 Among other things, Fortin discusses gaining the necessary skillset for her trade and the challenges she faced as a young woman in a largely male-dominated work environment:

 There’s been a bit of a struggle here and there with some of the old-timers because they don’t, they’re just not used to seeing a woman that knows as much about the twine and stuff.
 I’ll get that little, like, ‘Damn, you’re really going for a girl.
 Like, look at you!’
 You know?
 Stuff like that, but it’s all positive.